uvarc/rc-learning/content/notes/building-containers/index.md

 # Case Studies (hands-on)

-Up to now, we know how to write a simple Dockerfile to install software using the distro's package manager.
+By now, we know how to write a simple Dockerfile to install software using the distro's package manager.
 In practice, we may encounter software that does not exist in the package list.
 How do we deal with such cases?

 ## Compiled language (C++)